-The computer centre of the Deggendorf Institute of Technology is centrally located on the campus on the 2nd floor of the G building directly above the library.
+The computer centre of the Deggendorf Institute of Technology is located on the 2nd floor of the ITC2+ building, behind the ITC2 building.

 All students receive a user ID for the duration of their studies.
 This gives them access to the Internet, a personal e-mail account and all the courses offered.
 Many of the services offered via the campus network can also be used worldwide via web browser.